Dynatrace-Adam-Gardner/UnleashKubernetesTutorial/README.md

 - The `application` VM (running `proxy`, `app`, `unleash` and `postgres`) will need to allow inbound HTTP & HTTPS traffic from the `keptn` machine.

 # Tutorial Overview
-This tutorial will run 4x containers on your VM.
+This tutorial will run 4x containers on your application VM.
 You'll need the OneAgent deployed on this VM first.

 1. An nginx reverse proxy to access app on port `80` (`http://127.0.0.1`)
 1. An unleash feature flag container (`http://127.0.0.1/unleash`)